burkeholland/prompt-crafting-github-copilot/README.md

 ### Slash Commands

 > Slash commands are pre-packaged and optimized prompts for common tasks.
 For instance, a common need is to document a function.
 Copilot has a slash command for that.

+Open the vehicleService file and make sure it is visible in the editor.

 Select the `getAllVehicles` function.
 Press Cmd/Ctrl + I to open Inline Chat and add the following prompt: